 Buffett warned against treating “cash-equivalent holdings” and “currency-denominated instruments” as risk-free assets.
 Holding them over long periods is quite risky.
 If the dollar loses another 87% of its purchasing power in the next 50 years, then holders of cash and fixed-rate, low-yield bonds will experience significant real losses.
 There’s also a risk that the dollar’s value will decline more rapidly in the future than it has in the past.

 Don’t be fooled by the recent “strength” in the dollar versus other unbacked foreign currencies.
 Yes, it does look impressive on the chart.
-The Dollar Index has spiked all the way back up to 100 – a level last seen at the beginning of 2003.
+The Dollar Index has spiked back up to 100 – a level last seen at the beginning of 2003.
 But the dollar’s purchasing power has not recovered to 2003 levels – not even close!

 A rising Dollar Index makes it tough for metals prices to advance in terms of dollars.
 (Gold and silver are showing strength in terms of euros and have skyrocketed in terms of Russian rubles and Ukrainian hryvnia.)
 At some point, though, the dollar will slip.
 It cannot maintain its current rate of ascent in perpetuity.